Bakersfield sound: Buck Owens and the Buckaroos

 Buck Owens and the Buckaroos developed it further, incorporating different styles of music to fit Owens' musical tastes.
-The music style features a raw set of twin Fender Telecasters with a picking style (as opposed to strumming), a big drum beat, and fiddle, with an occasional "in your face" pedal steel guitar.
+The music style features a raw set of twin Fender Telecasters with a picking style (as opposed to strumming), a big drum beat, and fiddle, with an occasional prominent pedal steel guitar solo.
 The Fender Telecaster was originally developed for country musicians to fit in with the Texas/Western swing style of music that was popular in the Western US following World War II.
-The music, like Owens, was rebellious for its time and is dependent on a musician's individual talents, as opposed to the elaborate orchestral production common with Nashville-style country music.
+The music, like Owens, was rebellious for its time and is dependent on a musician's individual talents, as opposed to the elaborate orchestral production common with Nashville-style "countrypolitan" music.

 Buck Owens not only aided in the development of the Bakersfield sound, he also helped preserve its history.
 In 1996, Owens opened Buck Owens Crystal Palace in Bakersfield, which served as both a nightclub for country music performers and as a museum of the history and sound of country music, including the Bakersfield sound.
 Owens regularly performed at the Crystal Palace until his death in 2006.

 In an interview, Dwight Yoakam defined the term "Bakersfield sound":

 "Bakersfield" really is not exclusively limited to the town itself but encompasses the larger California country sound of the '40s, '50s and on into the '60s, and even the '70s, with the music of Emmylou Harris, Gram Parsons, the Burrito Brothers and the Eagles – they are all an extension of the "Bakersfield sound" and a byproduct of it.
 I've got a poster of Buck Owens performing at the Fillmore West in 1968 in Haight-Ashbury!
 What went on there led to there being a musical incarnation called country rock.
 I don't know if there would have been a John Fogerty and Creedence Clearwater Revival had there not been the California country music that's come to be known as the "Bakersfield sound".

-The magazines No Depression and Blue Suede News regularly feature Bakersfield sound enthusiasts, while podcasts such as Radio Free Bakersfield carry on the tradition online.
+The magazines No Depression and Blue Suede News regularly feature Bakersfield sound enthusiasts, while podcasts such as Radio Free Bakersfield carry the tradition online.